KHAEntertainment/graphrag-with-sqlite_vec-ts-vercel-ai-sdk/docs/EMBEDDING-ARCHITECTURE.md

 # GraphRAG Architecture: Symbolic vs. Embedding Approach

+**Status:** ✅ Hybrid Approach Implemented (Phase 3 Complete - October 28, 2025)

 ## Overview

-This GraphRAG implementation uses a **symbolic approach** rather than the traditional vector embedding approach for building and querying knowledge graphs.
-This document explains how it works, why it's different, and potential next steps.
+This GraphRAG implementation has evolved from a **pure symbolic approach** to a **hybrid symbolic + embedding approach** that combines the best of both worlds.
+This document explains the architecture, implementation status, and how the two approaches work together.

-## Key Insight: No Traditional Embeddings Required
+## Key Insight: Hybrid Approach

-Unlike typical RAG systems that rely on vector embeddings and cosine similarity for retrieval, this project builds a knowledge graph through **explicit entity and relationship extraction using LLMs**.
+This project builds a knowledge graph through **explicit entity and relationship extraction using LLMs** AND now leverages **vector embeddings** for semantic similarity search.
+The combination provides:
+- **Symbolic reasoning** - Explicit graph relationships
+- **Semantic search** - Dense vector similarity via sqlite-vec
+- **Keyword search** - Sparse BM25 via FTS5
+- **Pattern matching** - Fuzzy/trigram matching

+See `DYNAMIC-HYBRID-SEARCH-INTEGRATION.md` for complete hybrid search architecture.

 ## How It Works